plepe/OpenStreetBrowser/doc/Filters.md

   * 'strsearch' query string parts (e.g. "kai keb" would match "Kaiser Kebap") and query character variants (e.g. "cafe" would match "café").
 * show_default: if true, this filter will be shown by default, others need to be added via the select box.
 * placeholder: a text which is shown as placeholder (Twig enabled)
+* defaultQuery: A filter query which is added when no value is selected.

 ### Values
 #### Array